bonzaiferroni/eos-rising/homeschool.md

 --

 As I write about this, I wish to focus on telling my experience and to avoid offering judgment.
 Sometimes it is hard to hold back.
 As an adult, I have a very different set of beliefs.
 Everyone in my family is still in my life, and I love them dearly.
 In most things, we have not let our differences in belief come between us.
-At times, they have shown extraordinary love and acceptance.

 Part of my motivation to tell this story is that I wish for us to come to terms with the past.
 I don't believe it captures the whole truth to tell this story like it was a happy one, and yet that is the only version I have heard.
 I have not felt free to talk about all the things that happened.
 I do not want to hurt people I love.
 I doubt myself at times, like maybe I am making too big of a deal.
 I have unresolved pain, I believe we all do.
 But I also believe we can't heal pain that we can't acknowledge even to ourselves.